rajatmishra1000/bookmark/README.md

 # bookmark
-A very simple chrome extension to store bookmarks.
+A very simple chrome extension to save bookmark.